gma/nesta/README.md

 ## Support

 There's plenty of information on <http://nestacms.com>.
-If you need some help with anything feel free to file an issue, or contact me (@grahamashton) on Twitter.
+If you need some help with anything feel free to file an issue, or contact me on Mastodon (@gma@hachyderm.io) or Twitter (@grahamashton).

 If you like Nesta you can keep up with developments by following [@nestacms][] on Twitter, and on [the blog][].